New York City's 12th City Council district

 New York City's 12th City Council district is one of 51 districts in the New York City Council.
 It has been represented by Democrat Kevin Riley since a 2020 special election to replace disgraced fellow Democrat Andy King.

 Geography

+District 12 covers the farthest northeastern neighborhoods of the Bronx, including all of Williamsbridge, Baychester, Edenwald, Co-op City, and Eastchester as well as part of Wakefield and Allerton.

+The district overlaps with Bronx Community Boards 10, 11, and 12, and is contained within New York's 15th and 16th congressional district, with a small extension into the 14th district.
+It is also entirely contained within New York's 36th State Senate district, and overlaps (partially) with the 80th, 82nd, and 83rd districts of the New York State Assembly.